 - to provide you with information about our products and services, or those of others, that we consider of interest to you;

 - in the case of health care professionals (HCPs):

-- in connection with research and clinical trials that the HCP is involved with or which we consider that the HCP may be interested in being involved with;
+- in connection with research and clinical trials that the HCP is involved with or that we believe the HCP may be interested in being involved with;

-- providing education, training, evaluation and/or demonstration of products;
+- to provide education, training, evaluation, and/or demonstration of products;

-- in connection with conferences, symposia, expert panels or other events with which we are involved or with which we consider that a HCP may wish to be involved; and
+- in connection with conferences, symposia, expert panels, or other events with which we are involved or with which we believe a HCP may wish to be involved; and

 - for complying with our corporate policies for expense reimbursement that require us to record the names and affiliations of attendees;